GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Pursue Greater use of Passwordless Multi-factor Authentication</h4>
     <p class="usa-alert__text">
-      When a PIV credential is impractical, the Federal Zero Trust Strategy, OMB Memo 22-09 permits agencies to use alternative authenticators that support the FIDO2 and Web Authentication specifications.
-The Strategy also encourages agencies to pursue greater use of passwordless and phishing resistant multi factor authentication.
+      When a PIV credential is impractical, the Federal Zero Trust Strategy, OMB Memo 22-09, permits agencies to use alternative, phishing-resistant authenticators such as FIDO2 and Web Authentication.
+The Strategy also encourages agencies to pursue greater use of passwordless technology for their workforce and public users.
     </p>
   </div>
 </div>

 All agencies are migrating toward modern platforms or FedRAMP access management tools as part of their Zero Trust modernization.
-Using a modern platform, agencies have reduced password usage and password exception policies through a phishing resistant authenticator pilot programs and proof of concept.
-This playbook is designed to assist agency ICAM program managers, enterprise, and application architects in reducing the use of or replacing knowledge based credentials with phishing resistant alternatives.
-Phishing resistant authentication methods are more secure and resilient than legacy MFA products such as one-time password or push-notification technologies vulnerable to phishing attacks.
-Agencies are encouraged to use this playbook to implement phishing resistant authenticators within their agency as directed by OBM Memo 22-09.
-This playbook provides an overview of what is phishing-resistance with examples such as FIDO2 and PKI.
+Using a modern platform, agencies have reduced password usage and password exception policies through phishing-resistant authenticator pilot programs and proof of concept.
+This playbook is designed to assist agency ICAM program managers, enterprise architects, and application architects in identifying risks with phishable authenticators (such as various types of one-time pins and push notifications) and how to replace them with phishing-resistant alternatives.
+Agencies are encouraged to use this playbook to implement multiple types of phishing-resistant authenticators within their agency.
+This playbook overviews phishing resistance, with examples such as FIDO2 and PKI.
 While this playbook focuses on FIDO2, other [FICAM playbooks explain PKI](https://www.idmanagement.gov/implement/scl-windows/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and how to use them.
 Agencies are encouraged to tailor this playbook to fit their unique organizational structure, mission needs, and requirements.
 Other IT program participants, including program managers and application teams, may find value in incorporating this playbook in their planning.

 ## Key Terms